When you become a freelancer, you'll learn more about yourself, other people and the business world than you ever thought possible.

 The longer you're in business, the more experienced you'll become at recognising those difficult clients that cause stress.
 Learn how to spot the warning signs of needy, over-demanding characters and give them – what I like to call – your 'F**k off!' rate.
 If they still want to hire you at that higher price, at least you'll be financially rewarded for the burden.

 11. Don't reveal your day or hourly rate

-It's a piece of wisdom my father keeps sharing with me and that's to not reveal your day or hourly rate, if you can help it.
-This is often difficult in the creative industries where services are time-dependent.
+It's a piece of wisdom my father keeps sharing with me, and that's not to reveal your day or hourly rate, if you can help it.
+It's often difficult in the creative industries where services are time-dependent.
 The problem is, once you've told a client that it's going to cost £X for a certain amount of time, they'll start to try and pin you down.
 They'll say things like "Surely, it's not going to take you a day to do that!".
-In which case, ask people what they need and provide a quote saying: "That's how much you need to spend with me in order to achieve your objectives".
+In which case, ask people what they need and provide a quote saying: "That's how much you need to spend with me to achieve your objectives".
 Just give a price.
 Don't reveal any time.

 13. Be careful who you trust